CiscoISE/terraform-provider-ciscoise/docs/resources/network_access_policy_set.md

     or, dynamically built conditions which are not stored in the conditions Library, using models ConditionAttributes, ConditionAndBlock, ConditionOrBlock
     .
-  Network Access Update a policy set.
-    Network Access Delete a policy set.
+  Network Access Update a policy set.Network Access Delete a policy set.
 ---

 # ciscoise_network_access_policy_set (Resource)

 It manages create, read, update and delete operations on Network Access - Policy Set.

-  Network Access Create a new policy set:
+  - Network Access Create a new policy set: